In some arenas in life, perfectionism is very valuable and borders on mandatory.

-For example, high stakes situations like flying and surgery need to run as perfectly as possible to keep everyone safe, he explains.
-In that context, "perfectionism, in itself, is of course not a bad thing, and in fact, is necessary and adaptive."
+For example, high stakes situations like flying and surgery need to run as perfectly as possible to keep everyone safe.
+In that context, perfectionism, in itself, is of course not a bad thing.
+In fact, it is necessary and adaptive.

-It becomes a problem, he says, when it fuels anxiety and depression; it can make someone feel like they are never good enough, or they can't enjoy the present accomplishment because they're worried about future failure.
+Perfectionism becomes a problem when it fuels anxiety and depression; it can make someone feel like they are never good enough, or they can't enjoy the present accomplishment because they're worried about future failure.
 Any mistake affects them on a deeply personal level.

 So when do you know if your child's perfectionism has gone from healthy ambition to unhealthy obsession?

 If your child is ambitious, works hard and strives for success, that is not necessarily a problem.
 It becomes one when they cannot stop striving for perfection.
 This might mean that a child who received an A is dissatisfied because it was not an A-plus; or it could be a child who won't ever celebrate a sports win because they didn't catch the ball every time.